 School meals are available at a cost of £2.35.
 These are provided for our pupils in partnership with Marpool School's kitchen.
 You can access the menu planner here.
 A copy of Marpool Primary School's 'School Lunch and Nutritional Policy' is attached which gives more information about the standards adopted when planning and preparing school lunches.
 Meal choices can be made at registration however payment should be made by the start of the week.
 Please make your payment through our online system for school meals using the School Gateway app.
 Please see the office for more information.

-A copy of the menu for Summer term can be found here.
+A copy of the menu for Autumn term 2020 can be found here.

 Please click here for the School Food Standard guidelines which Marpool Primary School operate to.